teamradish/TRTwitchPlaysBot/Wiki/Setup-Init.md

 ## Running via Terminal (optional)
 If you'd like to run TRBot locally directly through the terminal, open **TRBotData.db** in the **Data** folder in SQLite or a database viewer, and change the `ValueInt` column of the `client_service_type` setting to 0, save your changes, then restart TRBot if it's already running.
 Set it back to 1 if you'd like to connect to Twitch once again.

 When running TRBot through the terminal, **TwitchLoginSettings.txt** isn't used or required at all.
-Instead, it uses a static user named "terminalUser".
+Instead, it prompts you for a username to use while the bot is running.
+This can be an existing user in the database.
+If no username is specified, it defaults to a user named "terminaluser".

 In this mode, TRBot will read all lines you input to the terminal.
 Simply press Enter/Return after typing what you want to process it.